Motion for Summary Judgment Example

 SUMMARY JUDGMENT STANDARD OF REVIEW

-A genuine issue of material fact exists if the evidence is such that a reasonable jury could return a verdict for the non-moving party.
+A fact is “material” if it might affect the outcome of the suit under the governing law, and a dispute is “genuine” if the evidence is such that a reasonable jury could return a verdict for the non-moving party.
 See Anderson v.
 Liberty Lobby, Inc., 477 U.S. 242, 248 (1986).
-The court must view the evidence and draw all reasonable inferences in favor of the non-moving party.
+At the summary judgment stage, the court must view all evidence in the light most favorable to the non-moving party and draw all reasonable inferences in that party’s favor.
 See Matsushita Elec.
 Indus.
 Co. v.
 Zenith Radio Corp., 475 U.S. 574, 587 (1986).

 ARGUMENT